qor/doc/helpers/widget.md

 # Widget

-[Widget](https://github.com/qor/widget) defined customizable, shareable HTML widgets for different pages
+[Widget](https://github.com/qor/widget) are defined, customizable, shareable HTML *widgets* that can be used within [QOR Admin](../chapter2/setup.md) or your own frontend.

 ## Getting Started